Driving a Josephson Traveling Wave Parametric Amplifier into chaos: effects of a non-sinusoidal current-phase relation

-The periodicity described so far is quite evident from the FT map in the bottom panel of Fig.~\ref{Fig02}(c); the alternation of stable/unstable zones is clear.
+The periodicity described so far is quite evident also from the FT map in the bottom panel of Fig.~\ref{Fig02}(c); the alternation of stable/unstable zones is clear.
 At lower bias currents, the output spectrum is more ordered, with distinct spectral lines that show a predictable response to changes in $I_{\text{bias}}$, i.e., a stable regime where the Josephson inductance is being modulated in a controlled way.
 As the bias current moves away from this stable region, the spectra become increasingly complex and disordered.
 There are regions with a dense distribution of spectral lines, which could be evidence of a quasiperiodic route to chaos--where the introduction of new frequency components leads to a breakdown of periodicity.
 At the furthest extents, the $I_{\text{bias}}$-dependent FT map shows a very dense spectrum, suggesting that the dynamics of the JTWPA have become aperiodic and chaotic.
-This regime is characterized by a large number of frequencies with significant power, indicating a breakdown of the periodic motion that instead dominated the stable region.
 Figure~\ref{Fig02}(c) shows also that there is an entire window of $I_{\text{bias}}$ values, i.e., $\Delta I_{\text{bias}}=I^{2\pi}_{\text{bias}} \pm \delta I_{\text{bias}}$ with $\delta I_{\text{bias}}\simeq 1.5\;\mu\text{A}$, within which the system shows a stable response.
 A close look at this map also reveals that at low frequencies the characteristic peak of the 3WM mode at $\nu_{\text{idle}} = 0.58\;\text{GHz}$ tends to emerge.